A SANDY HILL STATEMENT

 How We Get There:

-- Follow up on the amendments Introduced to the current Residential zone 4 (“R4”) Phase II exercise that prohibit the proliferation of bunkhouses, respect the neighbourhood character, and bring back the ‘missing middle’[i].
+- Introduce amendments to the current Residential zone 4 (“R4”) through Phase II that prohibit the proliferation of bunkhouses, respect the neighbourhood character, and bring back the ‘missing middle’.

 - Implement full Site Plan Control for all new development.

-- Initiate and obtain city support for a citizen-led process to amend the Sandy Hill Secondary Plan which will include:
+- Initiate and obtain city support for a citizen-led process to amend the Sandy Hill Secondary Plan to include:

 - A sustainable and livable housing strategy, including student housing.